magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/setup-aws-instances.md

 ```
 {: .copy-code}

-To connect ThingsBoard instance simply use the command below:
+To connect IoT Hub instance simply use the command below:
 ```bash
 ssh tb
 ```